MegaMech/DecompTools-vscode-extension/README.md

 ### gfxdismulti
 A static displaylist generator.
 Find a .data file with DLs in it.
 Provide an offset with valid DLs and Decomp Tools will get gfxdis to generate C code until it hits a no op.
 Also converts `0x` addresses to `D_` and adds includes.

-### Func Size Counter
+### Func Size Viewer
-Input a number.
-It will list any funcs smaller than that.
+Input a size in bytes to list any funcs that size or smaller.
 Only works for non_matching files.

 ## Configuration
 File->Preferences->Settings